ExploreASL/Documentation/docs/Functions.md

 Determine subject/session/run structure from sourcedata or temp data.

-The main goal is to create a sub-structure of x called x.overview. x.overview does include a separate field for each subject.
+The main goal is to create a sub-structure of x called x.importOverview. x.importOverview does include a separate field for each subject.
 Each subject has visit fields and visits have run fields.
 All of this is used to track the number of subjects, number of visits, number of runs, number of scans, etc. reliably.
 Within later parts of the pipeline it is also possible